 For some customers, not all users should be able to restore data.
 Often there are change management procedures put in place that funnel restore requests to a single point of contact.
 If this is the case, you can use the designated 'integration' user for all restores and thus more easily exempt this user from relevant triggers and validations.

-As a best practice, many Salesforce customers implement an internal change management process to ensure any configuration changes are sent through the proper approval flow, tested, and deployed.
-It is important to ensure GRAX is integrated into your existing change management process.
+As a best practice, many Salesforce customers implement an internal change management process to ensure any configuration changes are sent through the proper approval flow, tested, and deployed. it's important to ensure GRAX is integrated into your existing change management process.
 For example, submitting a request for a new validation rule on the Case object could impact users who typically restore cases via GRAX.
 This should go through a layer of additional validation based on objects that are involved in GRAX processes.

-If you would like certain audit fields restored, please ensure you have the correct permissions set up to open these fields up, and review all Salesforce considerations for audit fields.
+If you would like certain audit fields restored, please ensure you have the correct permissions set up to open these fields up, and review all Salesforce Considerations for audit fields.
 For instance, these can only get set upon record creation.

 In larger, more complex Salesforce environments, GRAX recommends setting up policies and procedures specifically for the restore process.
 Given that the restore process is essentially equivalent to inserting records (potentially multiple records and relationships) a careful analysis of potential impacts is necessary.
 This article provides several considerations to work into your validation and go live process, but in general we have found that following these high level steps result in successful implementations of GRAX:

 |Initial Restore Criteria||Obtain criteria for each object you plan on restoring.
-Will you also restore children with the parent?|
+Do you also want to restore children with the parent?|

 |Technical Checklist||For each restore use case/criteria, have someone familiar with all customizations within the environment go through each object that may be restored.
 Use the 'gotchas' in this article as a starting point for listing out configurations in your environment that may block or interfere with inserts/restores|

-For each restore use case/criteria, have someone familiar with all customizations within the environment's business process go through objects and provide feedback on how business process could be affected if certain objects (and their relationships to other objects) are recreated or inserted again.
+|Business Checklist||For each restore use case/criteria, have someone familiar with all customizations within the environment's business process go through objects and provide feedback on how business process could be affected if certain objects (and their relationships to other objects) are recreated or inserted again.
 For example, would this fire off an undesired workflow email alert?|

-|Review Checklists with GRAX Sponsors||Before running any restores even in sandboxes, ensure the initial technical and business checklists are reviewed with the GRAX sponsors as this exercise will help various teams be on the same page regarding a specific org's restore needs.
-Very often we find that a use case for restore is really just a use case for visualizing the archive data rather than an actual need to recreate the data back into Salesforce and impact SFDC data storage limits.|
+|Review Checklists with GRAX Sponsors||Before running any restores even in sandboxes, ensure the initial technical and business checklists are reviewed with the GRAX sponsors as this exercise helps various teams be on the same page regarding a specific org's restore needs.
+Very often we find that a use case for restore is really just a use case for visualizing the archive data rather than an actual need to recreate the data back into Salesforce and impact Salesforce data storage limits.|

 |Archive Relevant Records||To set up the restore of records, first archive some small datasets so that you can subsequently restore/recreate|

-Now use the GRAX restore functionality to test out various use cases|
+|Test Restore Use Cases||Now use the GRAX restore to test out various use cases|

-The GRAX restore process is asynchronous so after clicking restore on one or more records, you will want to navigate to the Logs tab and view restore logs to see which records were created or may have failed due to a validation rule for example.
+|Confirm Restores||The GRAX restore process is asynchronous so after clicking restore on one or more records, you should to navigate to the Logs tab and view restore logs to see which records were created or may have failed due to a validation rule for example.
 Also be sure to do click-testing to ensure the records were created successfully and were not impacted by any other business processes.|

 |Address Findings||Once you have conducted enough testing, you should have a list of findings.
 For instance you could have a handful of validation rules and triggers that you need to address.
 Depending on the individual restore use case for specific objects, you may want to create exceptions (described more in this article)|

-If you do edit any existing metadata, be sure to re-test the restore use cases before going to Production|
+|Final Validations||If you do edit any existing metadata, be sure to re-test the restore use cases before going to Production|